Is teacher’s behavior normal or “over the line”?

 You may want to approach this as a wider school policy issue than address it individually with the teacher.
 If there are no school wide safeguards and standards as far as teacher/student interaction in independent projects, you may want to view this as an opportunity to have a conversation with the school administration about putting in place these types of behavioral safeguards.
 If the school does not want to do this, then you may want to reconsider having your child pursue an independent learning project.
 A good resource, published by the US Center for Disease Control is "Preventing Child Sexual Abuse within Youth Serving Organizations"

 Throughout this, it's important to keep general everyday safety planning on your family's agenda.
-When families talk about safety guidelines, set healthy boundariesi and follow through on clear rules about behaviors, then there is already protective practices in place to help when there are questions about vague or suspicious bheaviors.
+When families talk about safety guidelines, set healthy boundaries and follow through on clear rules about behaviors, then there is already protective practices in place to help when there are questions about vague or suspicious bheaviors.
 Please visit our website and review our prevention tools, including Create your family safety plan and Talking to children and teens.

 Stop It Now!